Lessons learned in the 2022 legislative session, and what comes next

 It is more efficient to directly create power with solar and wind than to convert that energy to hydrogen to use as an energy source.
 Green hydrogen should be limited to the rare situations in which renewable energy cannot be used directly or stored effectively.
 Moreover, green hydrogen production requires an enormous amount of fresh water and is not feasible for production in New Mexico.

-The bill intentionally avoids counting upstream methane emissions for natural gas sourced from a utility by limiting 'life cycle analysis' to emissions produced "at the site of production" for gas from a utility.
+So called "clean" hydrogen standards can avoid counting upstream methane emissions for natural gas sourced from a utility by limiting 'life cycle analysis' to emissions produced "at the site of production" for gas from a utility, or minimizing gas leak potential.

 Carbon capture and storage (CCS) is designed to strip out carbon dioxide from the exhaust gases of industrial processes.
 These include gas and coal-fired electricity generating plants, steel-making, and industries including the conversion of natural gas to hydrogen, so that the gas can then be re-classified as a clean fuel.
 The CO2 that is removed is converted into a liquid and pumped underground into geological formations that can be sealed for generations to prevent the carbon escaping back into the atmosphere.